tardate/LittleArduinoProjects/Equipment/HiLoLogicTesterKit/README.md

 ![test_high_v1](./assets/test_high_v1.jpg?raw=true)

 ### Modified Schematic

 Here's a redrawing and modification to circuit to allow the LED1 power indicator to work correctly.
 Essentially:

 * PCB LED1 footprint not populated (open circuit)
 * LED1 and R5 connected in series in the PCB footprint provided for R5
 * end result - LED is in the pull-up connection for VT2 base.
-So as long as there is anough power to enable the circuit, LED1 will light.
+So as long as there is enough power to enable the circuit, LED1 will light.

 ![bb](./assets/HiLoLogicTesterKit_bb.jpg?raw=true)